tomjoht/learnapidoc/_docs/documenting_code/docapis_code_strategies.md

 But if you didn't develop the code, it would be extremely difficult to pinpoint the core, simple logic that is the basic pattern of the code.
 Where did the developer start?
 What is the essential pattern to learn?

 To gather this information, you need to interview the developer.
 And when you interview the developer, you need to understand the language and explanations he or she communicates.
 Alternatively, you can try to steer the developer towards this documentation approach through templates or other guidance.
+(For example, you might ask, "What's the fundamental core logic that the user needs to know here?"
+"What's the really important line to focus on in all this code?
+Can you walk me through that specific part in detail?")

 Once users learn these core patterns, they can build on them to create more complex solutions, such as inserting variables into the loop so that you can repeat the looping without duplicating the loop for every report category manually.

 As I said, the problem with the nautilus approach is that your documentation will teach the user the A, B, C parts of the code (the simple patterns), while mostly leaving the finalized code unarticulated.
 The documentation won't detail how we go to the X, Y, Z parts (the more advanced, finalized product).
 In that sense, there's more of a gap between your documentation and the code samples.
-But the documentation will likely be a lot more helpful and instructive.
+But the documentation will probably be a lot more helpful and instructive.

 You could start with these simple patterns and work your way toward the more finished code, but it will likely mean your documentation will be a lot longer and more extensive.
 Admittedly, this kind of documentation is more like a learning tutorial.
 A lot of times, your documentation will assume that the user is already familiar with these simpler core patterns.